croservices/cro/docs/http-auth-and-sessions.md

 }
 class MySessionStore does Cro::HTTP::Session::Persistent[MySession] {
     # This will be called whenever we need to load session state, and the
     # session ID will be passed.
-Return Nil or `fail` if it is not possible
+Return `fail` if it is not possible
     # (e.g. no such session is found).
     method load(Str $session-id --> MySession) {
         !!!
 'Load session $session-id, place data into a new MySession instance'